 - (c) As a closing condition of the sale of HFS on May 13, 2019, the Hospital has committed to continue to purchase food products from the acquirer through an agreed upon supply agreement for three years ending May 2022. - (d) To the extent permitted by law, the Hospital indemnifies present and former directors and officers against certain claims that may be made against them as a result of their service as directors or officers.
 The Hospital purchases directors' and officers' liability insurance that may be available in certain instances.
 The nature and likelihood of these arrangements preclude the Hospital from making a reasonable estimate of the maximum potential amount the Hospital could be required to pay to counterparties.
-The Hospital believes the likelihood that it will incur significant liability under these arrangements is remote and accordingly, no amount has been recorded in the non-consolidated financial statements for these guarantees. - (e) At March 31, 2021, the Hospital has an environmentally contaminated site and has not recorded a liability for remediation costs as the probability and the measurement of such costs are indeterminable at this time. - (f) At March 31, 2021, the Hospital has construction-in-progress recorded in capital assets of \$33,173 (2020 - \$20,512).
-The cost to complete the construction-in-progress is estimated at \$21,107 (2020 - \$21,829). - (g) The Hospital is a member of the Ottawa Health Sciences Centre Inc. ("OHSC").
-The OHSC was established to provide oversight and direction for the maintenance of the lands where The Ottawa Hospital, Children's Hospital of Eastern Ontario, University of Ottawa and The Ottawa Children's Treatment Centre are located.

-As a member of the OHSC, the Hospital is party to a Thermal Energy Agreement ("TEA") with Trans/Alta Corporation for the purchase of thermal energy for heating and humidifying the Hospital.
-In 2009, the TEA was re-negotiated and resulted in an extension of its term from January 1, 2013 to January 1, 2024.

-(h) The Hospital, in conjunction with the Ministry of Health, has undertaken a major capital redevelopment project to build a new campus for the Ottawa Hospital.
+The Hospital believes the likelihood that it will incur significant liability under these arrangements is remote and accordingly, no amount has been recorded in the non-consolidated financial statements for these guarantees. - (e) At March 31, 2022, the Hospital has an environmentally contaminated site and has not recorded a liability for remediation costs as the probability and the measurement of such costs are indeterminable at this time. - (f) At March 31, 2022, the Hospital has construction-in-progress recorded in capital assets of \$43,780 (2021 \$33,173).
+The cost to complete the construction-in-progress is estimated at \$59,830 (2021 \$21,107). - (g) The Hospital is a member of the Ottawa Health Sciences Centre Inc. ("OHSC").
+The OHSC was established to provide oversight and direction for the maintenance of the lands where The Ottawa Hospital, Children's Hospital of Eastern Ontario, University of Ottawa and The Ottawa Children's Treatment Centre are located. - As a member of the OHSC, the Hospital is party to a Thermal Energy Agreement ("TEA") with Trans/Alta Corporation for the purchase of thermal energy for heating and humidifying the Hospital.
+In 2022, the TEA was amended and resulted in an extension of its term from January 1, 2024 to December 31, 2033. - (h) The Hospital, in conjunction with the Ministry of Health, has undertaken a major capital redevelopment project to build a new campus for the Ottawa Hospital.
 The new campus will enable the Hospital to offer a state-of-the-art medical, academic and research facility to meet the growing healthcare needs of the people of Ottawa and the surrounding communities.
-The Hospital is currently in the process of finalizing the functional programming of the new campus with the Ministry of Health.
+The Hospital is currently in the process of completing the preliminary design and output specifications of the new campus with the Ministry of Health and Infrastructure Ontario.